torand/jsonschema2java/README.md

 ### Footnotes

-1. When "format" is not specified only (i.e. BigDecimal).
+1. When "format" is unspecified (i.e. BigDecimal).

 ## Guidelines

 ### General

 Relaxed, abstract schemas are useful for validation, not so much for code generation.
 As a general rule, to produce meaningful POJOs, strict schemas are necessary.
 Hence, the "type" property is mandatory.

 ### Customization